HubFeenixMakers/vue_r/README.md

 VueR is a Vue.js inspired reactive frontend framework in ruby.
 It allows for the same kind of declaritive change management as vue, albeit in smaller scope.
-Many vue-like features work, and work continues, but this will the current scope is personal.
+Many vue-like features work, and work continues, but the current scope is personal, so it's not meant as a vue.js replacement.

 ## Usage